BAPCon/Synchroteam-Puller/README.md

 1. Access your Synchroteams API key and site name
 2. Download and unzip the repository, or select a specific version.
-3. The rest is done within the application application, saving you hours of manually pulling job data.
-  -

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.